I am the Professor of Modern Literature at MMU.

 A. Biswell (2003).
 Editing and Publishing A Clockwork Orange.
 E. Vernadakis, G. Woodroffe.
 In: Portraits of the Artist in A Clockwork Orange.
 Angers: Presses de l’Université d’Angers, pp.15-26.

-In 2012 I organised the 'Fifty Years of A Clockwork Orange' international conference in Manchester.
+June 2012: Organiser of the 'Fifty Years of A Clockwork Orange' international conference in Manchester.

 2013: Awarded a two-month Christopher Isherwood Foundation Fellowship at the Huntington Library in San Marino, California.